eugenetor/CI-OIDC-Sample/README.md

 If you would like to support Social Login, first setup a social provider in Settings -> Identity Sources.
 Then in your custom application, under Access Policies, choose `specific supported identity sources` and then select your supported social providers.

 1.6 **Attribute**
-Create an API attribute "BigCommerceId" with a fixed value of NA.
+Create an API attribute "BigCommerceID" with a fixed value of NA.
 Add attribute to attribute mapping in the sign-on tab of your BigCommerce Application.

 2. **Run the install command**
 In the Git repo folder that you cloned, run the following command from the terminal to ensure everything is up to date.